Jose Mourinho Handed Lengthy Ban and Hefty Fine After ‘Racist’ Comment in Turkey

 Source: Getty Images

-According to BBC Sports, Fenerbahce confirmed they will appeal the penalties given to their manager by the TFF.
+According to BBC Sports, Fenerbahce confirmed that they would appeal the sanctions against their manager by the TFF.

 Drogba and Essien defends Mourinho

-Legit.ng reported that former Chelsea stars Michael Essien and Didier Drogba defended Mourinho after their former manager was accused of racism by Galatasaray.
+Legit.ng reported that ex-Chelsea stars Michael Essien and Didier Drogba defended Mourinho after their former manager was accused of racism by Galatasaray.

-The two African greats in separate tweets absolved their former coach of the label “racist”, with Drogba, who previously played for the Lions, publishing a lengthy statement.
+In separate tweets, the two African greats denied the Special One was a racist, with Drogba, who previously played for the Lions, publishing a lengthy statement.

-Former Super Eagles captain John Obi Mikel also defended his “African dad” and hit out at Galatasaray for having an agenda against the manager.
+Former Super Eagles captain John Obi Mikel also defended his 'African dad' and slammed Galatasaray for having an apparent agenda against the manager.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!